CNES/S1Tiling/docs/files.rst

 :Metadata: No metadata is added by S1Tiling to these files.

-:Cleanup: These files are cleaned automatically (since new workflow from v1.1).
+:Clean-up: These files are cleaned automatically (since new workflow from v1.1).

 .. _DEM_on_S2-files: